Greg Manusky

-Gregory Manusky (born August 12, 1966) is an American football coach who currently serves as the inside linebackers coach for the Denver Broncos.
+Gregory Manusky (born August 12, 1966) is an American professional football coach and former linebacker.
 Manusky started his coaching career as a linebacker coach for two teams over six seasons.
 From there, he transitioned to a defensive coordinator for four teams over 12 seasons, totaling 19 seasons as a defensive coach.
 Prior to coaching, Manusky played as a linebacker in the National Football League (NFL) for three teams over 12 seasons.
 Manusky played college football at Colgate University and high school football at Dallas High School.

 Coaching career

-Washington Redskins
+Washington Redskins (first stint)

 After 12 years of playing for three different teams, including the Washington Redskins, the Minnesota Vikings, and the Kansas City Chiefs, Manusky began his coaching career in 2001 as a linebacker coach under Marty Schottenheimer at the Washington Redskins.

 San Diego Chargers

 Following his first season as a linebacker coach in Washington, the San Diego Chargers hired him as their outside linebackers coach.
 He remained in this position for six years.
 After the San Diego Chargers ended their season 14–2, Manusky was offered a defensive coordinator position with the San Francisco 49ers in 2007.